Best Mouse for Apex Legends - The Ultimate Guide

 Logitech produce a bunch of different mice at varying price points and it seems like that approach works, though we do have to say that their flagship FPS gaming mice (the G Pro Wireless and Pro X Superlight) make up for the vast majority of Logitech mice.

 In any case; the Swiss brand is represented on the desks of over half of our analyzed Apex Legends professionals, which means that Logitech claims the first spot with ease.
 What's interesting here is that all Logitech mice in this article are wireless.
 That definitely means that professional gamers have really started to embrace wireless technology in their gaming mice.
 This is something that no one would have believed only a couple of years ago, so it's nice to see how far Logitech has come on this front.

 It's worth noting that Razer have seem to caught up, too.
 Their Viper Ultimate is starting to see some use in a variety of games and the same is true for Apex.
 Not enough pros have switched over to make it appear in this article (yet?) but it's cool to see that other companies are following suit with their wireless tech.

 1. Logitech G Pro Wireless / X Superlight

 Wonder of technology

-As we said before: no one would have believed you if you said that the number one most used mouse for one of the most popular games on the planet would be a wireless mouse, and yet here we are.
+As we said before: just a couple of years ago no one would have believed you if said that a wireless mouse would be the most used mouse in the pro shooter scene, but here we are.

 Developed for (and by) pros